Step-by-Step HHL Algorithm Walkthrough to Enhance the Understanding of Critical Quantum Computing Concepts: Introduction

-The readers are assumed to have the following background concepts which are further enhanced through the step-by-step walkthrough of the HHL algorithm: basis transformation, bra-ket and matrix representations, superposition, entanglement, encoding, controlled operations, measurement, Quantum Fourier Transformation, and quantum programming.
+The readers are assumed to have the following background concepts which are further enhanced through the step-by-step walkthrough of the HHL algorithm: basis transformation, bra-ket and matrix representations, superposition, entanglement, encoding, controlled operations, measurement, quantum Fourier transformation, and quantum programming.
+To make this paper self-contained and to help the readers better appreciate the roles of these basic concepts in the HHL, an Appendix is devoted to briefly explaining these concepts using the examples from the main text.
+A more detailed explanation of these concepts using a similar approach as in this paper can be found in \cite{Wong2022}.